This page explains how the Council Tax is arrived at and how the council raises and spends its income.

 - Support up to a maximum of 88% (except for people who fall into a protected group or are pensioners).

-- A standard non-dependant deduction of £12.45 per week (standard deductions for protected working age claimants and pensioners).
+- A standard non-dependant deduction of £12.85 per week (standard deductions for protected working age claimants and pensioners range from £4.20 to £12.85 per week based on the non-dependants income).

 - Capital amount limited to £6,000 (£16,000 for pensioners and those in protected groups).